bleach/cf-learning/README.md

 The CF foundation [maintains a list of CF teams](https://docs.google.com/spreadsheets/d/1hg0EA3aB9wiCq8SgCU90ft4qrHvczsUjK0W_31APWxM/edit#gid=0).

+The sidebar on the [CF community wiki](https://github.com/cloudfoundry-community/cf-docs-contrib/wiki) has a list of trackers.

 This is an *incomplete* list of CF teams, their trackers and roadmaps.

 | Team | Tracker | Roadmap | CI |